princeraj07m/angular-bootstrap-cli/README.md

   <button class="btn btn-success mt-3">
     <i class="fa fa-check"></i> Bootstrap + FA
   </button>

-  <p-button label="PrimeNG Button" icon="pi pi-star"></p-button>
 </div>
 ```

-If you see a styled heading, a green Bootstrap button with an icon, and a PrimeNG button — 🎉 setup is working!
+If you see a styled heading, a green Bootstrap button with an icon — 🎉 setup is working!

 ---